National Student Council Officers | National Student Council State Representatives

 Waxhaw, NC

-I’m a seventh grader at Marvin Ridge Middle School in Waxhaw, NC, and I’m junior vice president of leadership development.
-I’m student body historian of our student council.
-This is my second year on the council and have learned much from this experience.
-I have attended many conferences, and they have all impacted me greatly.
+Weston is a seventh grader at Marvin Ridge Middle School in Waxhaw, NC.
+He’s the student body historian of his school’s student council.
+This is his second year on the council, and he has learned much from this experience.
+He has attended many conferences, and they have all impacted him greatly.

-I have gained many skills in my leadership journey, ranging from connecting with people and building relationships to learning how to step up into a leadership role.
-I’m invested in leadership development and excited to serve on the National Student Council.
+He has gained many skills in his leadership journey, ranging from connecting with people and building relationships to learning how to step up into a leadership role.
+He’s invested in leadership development and is excited to serve on the National Student Council.

 Ru Challagundla